KarimLulu/sms-spam-detection/README.md

-# SMS Spam Detection
+# Welcome to SMS Spam Detection

+## What's SMS Spam Detection
-The final project for the course ["Data Science.
+It is the final project for the course ["Data Science.
 NLP"](https://github.com/vseloved/prj-nlp).
-The main goal of the project is to build a system for a Ukrainian user.
+The main goal of the project was to build a detection system for a Ukrainian user.

 ## Data Collection

 The data was collected in multiple ways and labeled manually since there is no open dataset with labeled SMS messages from Ukrainian users.
 Here are the results:

 * 269 responses for [Google Form](https://docs.google.com/forms/d/18Uh1cJIkXQg6_UBJ63u0HGQFy2uKvWTOCZtUYGFZ4U0/) with ~62% spam rate